williamdlees/TRIgS/README.md

 [Tools for Junction Parsing and Results Manipulation](#tools-for-junction-parsing-and-results-manipulation) [Tools for FASTA file Manipulation](#tools-for-fasta-file-manipulation)

+[This document](docs/Example%20Analysis%20Pipeline.pdf) illustrates the use of Trigs in combination with other tools in a recent analysis.

 ## Tools for Clonal Analysis

 [**ClusterSeqs**](docs/ClusterSeqs.md) partitions sequences into clusters using single-linkage clustering.
 In a recent analysis, 426,000 junction sequences were clustered in just under 90 minutes. [**NeighbourDist**](docs/NeighbourDist.md) analyses nearest-neighbour distances to guide partitioning, and can down-sample to handle large datasets.